Enalean/tuleap-documentation-en/languages/en/user-guide/rest/quick-start/query.rst

 Now we are able to:

 * Do authenticated calls
-* Do a basic GET to retrieve informations (projects, trackers, artifacts, ...)
+* Do a basic GET to retrieve information (projects, trackers, artifacts, ...)
 * Handle pagination

 This only covered artifacts, but you can apply what you've just learned to every routes provided by your Tuleap instance.